syntevo/syntevo.github.io/SmartSVN/HowTos/SASL-Configuring-a-simple-repository-Windows-.md

 # Note on hardcoded names

 This guide uses the following names/paths that could be changed to your liking.
 But if you change them, please remember to change them accordingly in all steps.

--   SERVER
+-   `SERVER`
     Name of computer where SVN repository will be hosted.
+-   `CLIENT`
--   CLIENTName of computer where you will use SmartSVN to access the repository.
+    Name of computer where you will use SmartSVN to access the repository.
+-   `C:\TestSASL\subversion`
--   C:\\TestSASL\\subversionFolder where you keep SVN binaries.
+    Folder where you keep SVN binaries.
--   TestRepository
+-   `TestRepository`
     Folder of your test repository.
--   C:\\TestSASL\\SvnRoot\\TestRepository
+-   `C:\TestSASL\SvnRoot\TestRepository`
     Full path of your test repository.
--   C:\\TestSASL\\SASL_Config
+-   `C:\TestSASL\SASL_Config`
     Folder to keep SASL configuration files.
--   TestRealm
+-   `TestRealm`
-    Authentication realm for your repository.SVN repositories assigned to the same realm will share users and passwords.
+    Authentication realm for your repository.
+    SVN repositories assigned to the same realm will share users and passwords.
--   john.smith
+-   `john.smith`
     Name of the SVN user that will access repository.
     It doesn't have to match Windows username.

 # Configure and test non-SASL repository